 These spots range from neighborhood haunts to haute scenes, but whatever their differences, they share the warm glow of a crackling fire, which will make your date look more attractive and your drink that much more satisfying.

 The Classic: Union Hall

-Damaged by a fire earlier this year, Union Hall reopened to the relief of regulars who’ve been flocking to the Park Slope bar since 2006.
+Park Slopers have been flocking to this toasty bar since 2006.
 The front area of the 5,000-square-foot space features a wall of books as well as leather and velvet couches and chairs bathed in the amber light of a two-sided fireplace.
 The other side of the fireplace faces the indoor bocce court, where some pretty serious league players can be found.
 The bar menu boasts brisket burgers, chili-braised chicken tacos, buffalo wings, and (Canadians, take note) poutine, while the downstairs stage plays host to well-known and up-and-coming comedians, bands, and live podcast tapings.
 702 Union Street, Park Slope

 The Perennial: Art Bar

 Art Bar has drawn patrons to its inexpensive happy hour (try one of the many martinis on offer), roaring fireplace, and boisterous West Village scene for as long as we can remember.
 This is a solid watering hole where you may have to occasionally shout to be heard, but you may also find yourself in conversation with some truly amazing people.
 The menu has many of your favorite drinking companions, like buffalo wings, fried calamari, and fish-and-chips, as well as vegetarian options.
 But who are we kidding?
 You come here for a taste of New York City nightlife of yesteryear, not nachos grande.
 52 Eighth Avenue (between Horatio and Jane Streets), West Village